UK E-Cigarette Research Forum

 Want to receive quarterly e-cigarette research updates?

 Evidence so far indicates e-cigarettes are far less harmful than tobacco and can help people who smoke to cut down or stop smoking.
 However, more evidence is needed to help inform smokers and policy-makers looking to reduce the harm from tobacco.

-The UK E-Cigarette Research Forum (UKECRF) is an initiative developed by Cancer Research UK in partnership with Public Health England (PHE) and the UK Centre for Tobacco and Alcohol Studies (UKCTAS).
+The UK E-Cigarette Research Forum (UKECRF) is an initiative led by Cancer Research UK in collaboration with leading experts in the field of e-cigarettes and tobacco control.
 The Forum brings together policy-makers, researchers, practitioners and the NGO community to discuss the emerging evidence and knowledge gaps about e-cigarettes.
 The group also seeks to identify research priorities, generate ideas for new research projects and enhance collaboration between forum participants.

 See agendas from previous meetings:

 Cancer Research UK is the most active research funder supporting work on e-cigarettes in the UK.
 A number of forum members are currently conducting e-cigarette research funded by CRUK.
 Several research projects have arisen from discussions and collaborations made at these meetings.
 As far as we are aware, no other equivalent national forum exists in other countries.

-Cancer Research UK and UKCTAS (through the University of Edinburgh) also provide a monthly email digest of emerging e-cigarette research.
+Cancer Research UK and the University of Oxford also provide a quarterly email digest of emerging e-cigarette research.

 See previous issues: